Theory of mind

-Theory of mind develops throughout childhood as the prefrontal cortex develops.
-The violation-of-expectation procedure uses infants' tendency to look longer at unexpected and surprising events.
-Most typically developing children are able to pass the False-belief task from around age four.
-Children from Iran and China in a culture of collectivism develop knowledge access earlier and understand diverse beliefs later than Western children in a culture of individualism.

-Neuroimaging shows brain regions engaged during theory of mind include the medial prefrontal cortex (mPFC), and area around posterior superior temporal sulcus (pSTS), and sometimes precuneus and amygdala/temporopolar cortex.
+It has been proposed that deficits in theory of mind may occur in people with autism, anorexia nervosa, schizophrenia, dysphoria, addiction, and brain damage caused by alcohol's neurotoxicity.
+Neuroimaging shows that the medial prefrontal cortex (mPFC), the posterior superior temporal sulcus (pSTS), the precuneus, and the amygdala are associated with theory of mind tasks.
 Patients with frontal lobe or temporoparietal junction lesions find some theory of mind tasks difficult.

-Many researchers focus on animals' understanding of intention, gaze, perspective, or knowledge.
-A study showed orangutans and chimpanzees understood the difference between accidental and intentional acts.
-William Field and Sue Savage-Rumbaugh believe that bonobos have developed theory of mind.

-Theory of mind is distinct from philosophy of mind, which is about the basic nature of the mind and how the brain enables it.
+One's theory of mind develops in childhood as the prefrontal cortex develops.

 Definition

-Theory of mind is a "theory" because the behavior of the other person, such as their statements and expressions, is the only thing being directly observed.
-Their mind and its contents cannot be observed directly, so the existence and nature of the mind must be inferred.
-The presumption that others have a mind is termed a theory of mind because each human can only observe their own mind (via introspection); no one has direct access to the mind of another.
-It is typically assumed that others have minds analogous to one's own; this assumption is based on reciprocal social interaction, as observed in joint attention, the functional use of language, and the understanding of others' emotions and actions.
+The "theory of mind" is described as a theory because the behavior of the other person, such as their statements and expressions, is the only thing being directly observed; no one has direct access to the mind of another, and the existence and nature of the mind must be inferred.
+It is typically assumed others have minds analogous to one's own; this assumption is based on three reciprocal social interactions, as observed in joint attention, the functional use of language, and the understanding of others' emotions and actions.
 Theory of mind allows one to attribute thoughts, desires, and intentions to others, to predict or explain their actions, and to posit their intentions.
-It enables one to understand that mental states can be the cause of—and so can be used to explain and predict—the behavior of others.
-Being able to attribute mental states to others and understanding them as causes of behavior implies, in part, that one must be able to conceive of the mind as a "generator of representations".
+It enables one to understand that mental states can be the cause of—and can be used to explain and predict—the behavior of others.
+Being able to attribute mental states to others and understanding them as causes of behavior implies, in part, one must be able to conceive of the mind as a "generator of representations".
 If a person does not have a mature theory of mind, it may be a sign of cognitive or developmental impairment.

 Theory of mind appears to be an innate potential ability in humans that requires social and other experience over many years for its full development.
 Different people may develop more or less effective theories of mind.
 Neo-Piagetian theories of cognitive development maintain that theory of mind is a byproduct of a broader hypercognitive ability of the human mind to register, monitor, and represent its own functioning.